Maudaha: Road transport

 The available multiple modes of public transport in the city are taxis, cycle rickshaws, auto rickshaws.

 National Highway 34 (India) passes through Maudaha which connects it to Kanpur and Sagar.
 Bundelkhand Expressway connects it to Agra, New Delhi and Chitrakoot.
 A district major road MD510B passes through Maudaha which connects it to Banda and Muskara.
 Apart from the long-distance services, there are many services to nearby places within the state.
 There are number of daily buses to Kanpur, Rath, Delhi, Sagar, Lucknow, Jhansi, Banda, in Uttar Pradesh and to many other states.

 Railways

 Maudaha is served by Ragaul railway station, a station, under the Jhansi railway division of the North Central Railway Zone.
-It is well connected by trains with cities like Kanpur, Lucknow, Bilaspur, Jabalpur, Raipur, Chitrakoot Dham (Karwi).
+It is well connected by trains with cities like Kanpur, Lucknow, Bilaspur, Jabalpur, Raipur, Chitrakoot Dham (Karwi), Mumbai.